titovanton-com/bicycle-submodule/sitemap/README.md

 ## Features

-* Add content of a model to sitemap.xml by mix it with SiteMapMixin
+* Add content of a model to sitemap.xml by mix it with SiteMapModel
 * Model priority
 * Object personal priority
 * Filtering default queryset